kubernetes/website/content/en/docs/tasks/configmap-secret/managing-secret-using-kustomize.md

   - password=1f2d1e2e67df
 {{< /tab >}}
 {{% tab name="Files" %}}
 1. Store the credentials in files.
-The filenames will be the keys of the secret:
+The filenames are the keys of the secret:

     ```shell
     echo -n 'admin' > ./username.txt